AlbertSu123/CodingChallenges/README.md

 In the normal control flow where msg.value is less than or equal to 1 ether and no ether has been deposited by that user in that block, we are safe from reentrancy attacks as there are no external calls in that control path.

-In the control flow where msg.value is less than or equal to 1 ether and ether previously deposited in this block by the same user + msg.value would be greater than 1, we have a single external call
+In the control flow where msg.value is less than or equal to 1 ether and ether previously deposited in this block by the same user + msg.value would be greater than 1, we have a single external call.
+However, we check the successfulness of the call after, meaning it would require an unrealistic amount of eth for the overflow to actually take effect

-There may potentially be an exploit in the receive() function Optimise the `receive` function so that it is at least 20% cheaper and send a sample contract showing how the optimisation is done.
+There may potentially be an exploit in the receive() function

+Optimise the `receive` function so that it is at least 20% cheaper and send a sample contract showing how the optimisation is done.